-During this reporting period there were no unscheduled events affecting the baseline constellation.
-Therefore this gives a continuity figure of 100% in this period, which does not meet the requirement of 99.98% in this period.
+During this reporting period there were three unscheduled events affecting the baseline constellation, lasting for a total of 205.67 hours.
+Therefore this gives a continuity figure of 99.611% in this period, which does not meet the requirement of 99.98% in this period.